-Returning to the systolic group of sounds, the mitral and the tricuspid sound may be studied separately.
-With the stethoscope applied at or a little to the left of the apex, the valvular sound which is heard is derived from the mitral valve.
-On the other hand, if the stethoscope be applied at or near the right lower border of the heart, the valvular sound is derived from the tricuspid valve.
-Notable weakness or suppression of the mitral sound, as compared with the tricuspid, represents impairment of the function of the mitral valve; and per contra, notable weakness or suppression of the tricuspid sound denotes impairment of the function of the tricuspid pid valve.
-Allowance in this comparison is to be made for a normal disparity, the mitral sound being louder than the tricuspid in health.
+Returning to the first sound of the heart, the mitral and the tricuspid part of the valvular element of this sound may be studied separately.
+With the stethoscope applied at or a little to the left of the apex, the valvular element of the first sound, which is heard, is derived chiefly from the mitral valve.
+On the other hand, if the stethoscope be applied at or near the right lower border of the heart, the valvular element is derived chiefly from the tricuspid valve.
+Notable weakness or suppression of the mitral valvular sound as compared with the tricuspid, represents impairment of the function of the mitral valve, and, per contra, notable weakness or suppression of the tricuspid valvular sound denotes impairment of the function of the tricuspid valve.
+Allowance, in this comparison, is to be made for a normal disparity, the mitral valvular sound being louder than the tricuspid, in health.

-Reduplication of Heart-sounds.-The sounds of the heart are said to be reduplicated when either the systolic or the diastolic sounds are repeated, or when both occur twice before the long pause or interval.
-Considering the heart-sounds as two-fold, that is, systolic and diastolic, and as represented by the whispered words Lubdup, reduplication of the systolic sound is expressed by Lublub-dup, of the diastolic by Lub-dupdup, and ot both by Lublub-dupdup.
+Reduplication of Heart-sounds.-The sounds of the heart are said to be reduplicated when either the first or the second sound is repeated, or when each sound occurs twice before the long pause or interval.
+Considering the heart-sounds as represented by the whispered words Lub-dup, reduplication of the first sound is expressed by Lub lub-dup, of the second by Lub-dup dup, and of both sounds by Lub lub-dup dup.